scossin/IAMsystem/README.md

 # IAMsystem

 A fast dictionary-based approach for semantic annotation, a.k.a [entity linking](https://en.wikipedia.org/wiki/Entity_linking).
 Semantic annotation is the process of mapping a sequence of tokens in a document to concepts of a terminology.
-IAMsystem is efficient at annotating documents with large dictionaries (> 300K keywords) with [approximate string matching algorithms](https://en.wikipedia.org/wiki/Approximate_string_matching) (a.k.a fuzzy string matching).
+IAMsystem is efficient at annotating documents with large dictionaries (> 300K keywords) and [approximate string matching algorithms](https://en.wikipedia.org/wiki/Approximate_string_matching) (a.k.a fuzzy string matching).

 You provide a list of terms (keywords) you want to detect, you choose and configure some approximate string matching algorithms, IAMsystem does the rest.
 Brat output is available.